Jump to:

 Step 6.
 Minimize Use of Heat

 One of the leading causes of flyaways is dry and damaged hair, and heated styling tools are a major culprit.
-You will reduce your flyaways by minimizing the use of heat on your hair.
-Only use it when you absolutely must, and try some hairstyles that don’t require any heat.
+You can reduce your flyaways by minimizing the use of heat on your hair.
+Only use it when you absolutely must and start to rely on some hairstyles that don’t require any heat.

 Read Next: How to Straighten Hair Without Heat